DASHIKING/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Substep 4: Connect the output of "Get Title" to a "Debug Log" node.

-Test: Run the game; if the console prints the correct title from your asset, the data bridge is successful.
+Test: Run the game; if the console prints the correct title from the asset, the data bridge is successful.

 3. Step 3: UI Integration and Display (Most Complex) The goal is to push the retrieved data onto the actual game UI for the player to see.